Fixed Price vs Day Rate: Which Is Better in 2026?

 • Requires accurate estimating, which takes experience

-• Scope creep can become a problem if the customer adds to the job mid-way through
+• Scope creep becomes a problem if the customer adds to the job mid-way

 When to Use a Day Rate